osmandapp/web/main/docs/user/navigation/setup/route-navigation.md

 ![Notification screen Android](@site/static/img/navigation/route/navigation_pause_android.png)

-To resume navigation, you can use the previously mentioned message from OsmAnd in the notification bar or dialog, that appears when you tap on the *[Navigation button](../../widgets/map-buttons.md#directions)* (see screenshot).
+To resume navigation, you can use the previously mentioned message from OsmAnd in the notification bar, *Quick actions menu* or dialog, that appears when you tap on the *[Navigation button](../../widgets/map-buttons.md#directions)* (see screenshot).
 Please note, that when you tap on the *Navigation button* while your route, navigation doesn't stop, voice prompts continue to be voiced, although proposed options (*Resume* (for Android) or *Start* (for iOS)) may be confusing.

 <Tabs groupId="operating-systems">